roguehistory/DIGH-HIST3812/content/en/week/six/instructions.md

 1) Readings and Podcast (I know, but it needs to be done).
 2) Explore [Archaeology Data Service](https://archaeologydataservice.ac.uk/) and annotate with Hypothes.is
-3) Improve your digital literacy...*cough, cough* Use Obsidian.
+3) Improve your digital literacy...*cough, cough*...Use Obsidian.

 ## The Digital and Archaeology.